-If you are parking on a hill and you don't shift your transmission into PARK (P) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
+If you are parking on a hill and you do not shift your transmission into PARK (P) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
 You may find it difficult to pull the shift lever out of PARK (P).
 This is called torque lock.
 To prevent torque lock, set the parking brake and then shift into PARK (P) properly before you leave the driver's seat.
-To find out how, see Shifting Into Park (P) on page 2-36.
+To find out how, see Shifting Into Park (P) (Automatic Transmission) on page 2-37.